IKEA mirrors recalled over laceration hazard

-VIRGINIA — Thousands of mirrors are being recalled because they may fall off the wall.
+VIRGINIA (WXIN) – Thousands of mirrors are being recalled because they may fall off the wall, possibly leading to lacerations.

-The Consumer Product Safety Commission said the recall involves IKEA LETTAN Mirrors.
-The recalled mirrors were sold at IKEA stores nationwide and online from December 2019 through October 2022.
+The Consumer Product Safety Commission said the recall involves about 22,400 IKEA LETTAN Mirrors sold.
+The recalled mirrors were sold at IKEA stores nationwide and online from December 2019 to October 2022, with a price from $23 to $56.
+Also included in the recall are an additional 17,500 mirrors sold in Canada.

-The recall was initiated after the company received 55 reports of the plastic fittings breaking.
-This includes one report of the fittings coming loose and the mirror falling off the wall.
+The recall was initiated after the company received 55 reports of the plastic fittings breaking, including one report of the fittings coming loose and the mirror falling off the wall.

-The mirrors are frameless and about 38 inches high.
-They were sold in 23, 31, 39 and 47 inches wide sizes.
+The mirrors, which are frameless and about 38 inches high, were sold in width sizes of 23 31, 39 and 47 inches.
 The recalled mirrors have a date stamp before and including 2105.
-The date stamp is in (YYWW) format where the first two digits represent the year and the last two digits represent the week of manufacture.
+The date stamp is in YYWW format, representing the year and week of manufacture.

 Anyone with the recalled mirrors should stop using them and contact IKEA for a free set of replacement wall fittings and instructions.
 They can also return the mirror to any IKEA for a full refund.